econia-labs/econia-v5/doc/architecture-specification.md

    can be evaluated for eviction.
 1. An order that would post to the tail of a queue that is above the eviction height threshold `SHALL` be prohibited from posting.
+1. Orders `MAY` be given the opportunity to specify time in force, though this approach would increase overall execution gas for a feature that is not necessarily a requirement for most market makers.

 ### Order books